International SEO Germany & Europe 2026: Hreflang + Market Playbook

 | Italy | it-IT | 3rd largest EU economy |

-Germany (DE): Technical Excellence
+Germany (DE): technical excellence

 - Search behavior: Germans research extensively before buying

-- Content length: Prefer detailed, comprehensive guides
+- Content length: Prefer detailed, thorough guides

 - Trust signals: Certificates, awards, "Made in Germany" matters